Inspiravetion/Hydra/Documents/HydraSpec.md

 ```

 ###While Loop:
-A while loop takes one or more expressions, and runs a block of code while the last given expression evaluates to a truthy value.
-The last, expression will be run in each iteration of the loop.
-Variables in a while loop can come from its outter scope.
-However, if a new variable is created in the while loop it must be preceded with the ```var``` keyword and is only reachable in the scope of the while loop.
+A while loop takes a boolean literal, a comparison, a variable, or a function call as its condition and runs a block of code while the condition evaluates to a truthy value.
+The condition will be run before each iteration of the loop including the first one.
+New variables may not be created in the condition portion of the while loop.
 ```hydra
   function while_loop(){
     var bool = true